PortoDigital-pt/Explore.Community/docs/Installation.md

 - Windows: for example MSVC 2013 Express

 ### WSL
-To use Windows Subsystem for Linux in digitransit-ui development you may need to do at least the following
+To use Windows Subsystem for Linux in development you may need to do at least the following
 1. Add the following to your `/etc/hosts`.
 This is because the project uses ipv6 compliant `::1` instead of ipv4 style `0.0.0.0`:
 ```
 ::1     ip6-localhost ip6-loopback localhost